Logo

 Writing the RFP

-Our RFP contains several sections: from an overview of the roofing work requested and job site conditions; to the qualifications required to have the proposal considered; to timelines; to Property Owner's requirements, criteria, and concerns; to what information must be contained in the Roofing Contractors proposals; etc.
+Our RFP contains several sections: from a documentation and summary of the existing structure and roof, an overview of the roofing work requested and job site conditions; to the qualifications required to have the proposal considered; to timelines; to Property Owner's requirements, criteria, and concerns; to what information must be contained in the Roofing Contractors proposals; etc.

 The RFP is written in terms that both the Property Owner and the Roofing Contractor can understand.
 The RFP sets the stage so that both parties understand from the start what is expected and promotes a much better line of communication.